YashKarande/AI/Zoo Tour Guide Agent/Readme.md

 What we'll do:

-    Structure a Python project for ADK deployment.
-    Implement a tool-using agent with google-adk.
+    - Implement a tool-using agent with google-adk.
-    Connect an agent to a remote MCP server for its toolset.
+    - Connect an agent to a remote MCP server for its toolset.
-    Deploy a Python application as a serverless container to Cloud Run.
+    - Deploy a Python application as a serverless container to Cloud Run.
-    Configure secure, service-to-service authentication using IAM roles.
+    - Configure secure, service-to-service authentication using IAM roles.
-    Delete Cloud resources to avoid incurring future costs.
+    - Delete Cloud resources to avoid incurring future costs.